Frequently Asked questions

 If they claimed they love the product so much, at the bare minimum they must had signed up so the reward of being in an MLM would cover just the cost of the product itself.
 The high turnover rates show that bare the minimum goal was not achieved.

-Are people in love with MLM products so much, they don't mind stockpiling them in their attics, basement and garages?
+Are people in love with MLM products so much, they don't mind stockpiling them in their attics, basement and garages to meet commission quotas by always purchasing in excess?

-MLMs indoctrinate in their cult gatherings that recruits will be rich or better off with dedication in their program, and to never settle for a J.O.B (Just over broke), so saying they are in it just for the product are lies.
+MLMs indoctrinate in their motivation events that recruits will be rich or better off with dedication in their program, and to never settle for a J.O.B (Just over broke), so saying they are in it just for the product is inconsistent.
 It doesn't jive with what they are taught.
 Try to find even one MLM that doesn't entice people using the notion of riches

 People that say they were in it just for the product is because they don't want to admit they were duped!
 There are doing a disservice by not exposing the fraud to preserve their own ego